Shyams2007/WeatherApp/README.md

 To clone my project into Visual Studio Code using source control:

-Navigate to Source Control on the left toolbar, click on "Clone Repository"
+Navigate to Source Control on the left toolbar, click on "Clone Repository" Enter in the URL of this repo to download https://github.com/Shyams2007/WeatherApp

+**Ensure you have Python on your system**

+**Step 1: Install Python**
+Download Python:

+Visit the official Python website: https://www.python.org/downloads/ Download the appropriate installer for your operating system (Windows, macOS, or Linux).
+**Run the Installer:**

+During installation, ensure you check the box that says "Add Python to PATH".
+Choose the default settings or customize the installation (e.g., select a specific directory or install additional tools like pip).
+Verify Installation:

+**Open a terminal or command prompt.**
+Type: python --version or python3 --version
+You should see the Python version displayed.